When you have dogs and kids it is important to teach BOTH of them and make it YOUR responsibility to keep them both safe

 The dog is going to bump the child once in awhile, especially when she’s excited.
 This is going to happen between dogs and toddlers.
 Try not to allow them both to be in narrow areas of the house at the same time.
 Ask your child to stand still and let the dog go by or ask him to come to you while your dog does a stand/wait.
 You can also re-direct her (or him) in a different direction.
 Having a fully obedience trained w/commands and signals helps a great deal in this situation.

-NEVER tell your child to leave the dog alone without redirecting him to do something else!
 It’s the same with dogs.
 Don’t just say “no,” say “No,” to interrupt, and then guide them into something they *can* (and hopefully want to) do.
 You can’t necessarily “tell” a 2-yr old something and expect that to last very long if you don’t set them up to win.
 You need to constantly keep watch over them to help them do well– just like with a puppy.
 If you want to extinguish a behavior in any creature, you have to address the behavior in a way that matters and means something to that creature, every time it happens, which means you have to be there to see it happening and apply good or bad consequences right away.
 If you let a few bad things go, it gets harder and harder to undo, the child listens less and less, etc. If you don’t reward the desired behavior, it’s less likely to happen again.
 This can be hard to do and is exhausting in many cases.
-But it is do-able.
+But it is doable.

 Remember, the responsibility for safety is with YOU, not the toddler or the dog.
 So if you KNOW your child may be apt to bother the dog, fall on him, etc., it is your responsibility to keep the dog AND the child safe, through training and management.
 It’s a heavy responsibility and can get old sometimes, I know.
 But if you do what has been suggested now, your dog will thank you now, your child will thank you when he’s grown, and you won’t have to spend some nasty evening in the ER where your child’s face is full of stitches and you needing to make the decision whether to put your dog down.